 Whatever method you use, make sure you establish the rules with your children so they understand the full context of this income.
 It can be helpful to set a fixed amount of money per week or per chore.
 Likewise, you should set boundaries for what your children can use their money for, and how much they should save for the future.

-Use a savings account as a teaching tool
+Use a savings account for kids as a teaching tool

 Once you have established rules around your child’s “income,” it’s time to find a way to save or invest.
 Savings accounts are an easy to understand and stable investment vehicle with long-term benefits.